buzzbangorg/bsbang-crawler-ng/README.md

 - [x] Raise exceptions for DB conn error & sitemap url error
 - [x] Allowed user settings outside source control
 - [x] Unittests - Spider contracts
+- [x] Filter out malicious massive input webpages,
+- [ ] Allow scrapy to crawl multiple domains/sitemaps
+- [ ] Hardware benchmarking for optimal performance across various machines
 - [ ] Handle unsuccessful responses - 40X and keep track of those URLs
-- [ ] Filter out malicious massive input webpages,
 - [ ] Check the faithfulness of JSON-LD - if it is from Life Sciences domain
-- [ ] Allow scrapy to crawl multiple domains/sitemaps
-- [ ] Hardware benchmarking for optimal performance across various machines
 - [ ] ........ if you have more suggestions, let's discuss at the issues section